aistore

 - ✅ File datasets.
 AIS can be immediately populated from any file-based data source (local or remote, ad-hoc/on-demand or via asynchronus batch).

 - ✅ Read-after-write consistency.
-Reading and writing (as well as all other control and data plane operations) can be performed via any (random, selected, or load-balanced) AIS gateway (a.k.a. "proxy").
-Once the first replica of an object is written and finalized subsequent reads are guaranteed to view the same content.
-Additional copies and/or EC slices, if configured, are added asynchronously via
+Reading and writing (along with other control and data plane operations) can be performed via any AIS gateway, whether random, selected, or load-balanced.
+Once the first replica of an object is written and finalized, subsequent reads are guaranteed to view the same content.
+Additional copies and/or EC slices, if configured, are added asynchronously (via

 put-copies